Ondansetron (Zofran) in Drug & Alcohol Detox

 Ondansetron is used as a comfort medication to help calm these nausea signals.

 Ondansetron doesn’t stop withdrawal or speed it up.
-Its purpose is to reduce vomiting so the body can settle and the person can feel more physically comfortable during detox.
+Its purpose is to reduce vomiting so the body can settle and the person can feel more physically comfortable during drug and alcohol detox programs.

 Helping the Body Tolerate Detox

-Ondansetron is often used early in detox, when stomach symptoms are most disruptive.
+Ondansetron is often used early in drug or alcohol detox, when stomach symptoms are most disruptive.
 When nausea is under better control, it becomes easier to:

 • Drink fluids